 My first sip of bourbon was a dare.
-It was harsh, fiery, and I couldn’t understand why anyone would drink it for pleasure.
+It was harsh, fiery, and I couldn’t understand the appeal.
 For years, I assumed all whiskey was like that.
-It wasn’t until a friend handed me a glass of something completely different—smooth, rich with caramel, and surprisingly gentle—that I had my “aha” moment.
-I realized I hadn’t disliked bourbon; I had just started with the wrong one.
-My goal was to find a sweet bourbon for beginners that was genuinely enjoyable, not just tolerable.
-This guide is the result of that search.
-I’ll share everything I learned about what makes a bourbon approachable, from its ingredients to its proof, so you can skip the bad experiences and go straight to finding a bottle you love.
+Then, a friend handed me a glass of something completely different—smooth, rich with caramel, and surprisingly gentle.
+I realized I hadn’t disliked bourbon; I’d just started with the wrong one.
+My mission became finding a sweet bourbon for beginners that was genuinely enjoyable.
+This guide shares everything I learned, so you can skip the bad experiences and go straight to finding a bottle you’ll actually love.

 Key Takeaways